 1) Your Proposal must be for participation in a program, conference, or specific project organized by an academic, institutional, or governmental or non-governmental social organization outside of your school, and hopefully outside of your local community, region and country.

-2) The purpose of your project is to further your understanding of the social art of architecture by allowing you to study first-hand some aspect of this year's topic – Sheltering Those in Need: Architects Confront Homelessness -- you have identified in this year’s BERKELEY PRIZE Essay submittal.
+2) The purpose of your project is to further your understanding of the social art of architecture by allowing you to study first-hand some aspect of this year's topic you have identified in this year’s BERKELEY PRIZE Essay submittal.

 3) U.S. CITIZENS NOTE: Proposals may not be made to visit or study in countries with adverse travel advisories as issued by the United States Department of State.
 For all students, the BERKELEY PRIZE will not fund travel to countries currently in armed conflict.

 4) You must be able to procure a visa for the selected destination.
 This will need to be confirmed prior to distribution of funds.